iwillspeak/IronRure/examples/grep/README.md

 ## Using this Tutorial

-Throught this tutorial I will be demonstrating how to create a simple program using the [`dotnet` toolchain](https://www.microsoft.com/net/learn/get-started).
+Throughout this tutorial I will be demonstrating how to create a simple program using the [`dotnet` toolchain](https://www.microsoft.com/net/learn/get-started).
 Throughout I will use `$ foo` to represent commands which should be from the command line.
 To follow this tutorial you should make sure you have access to:

  * A terminal or console from which you can run the `dotnet` command line too.
  * A text editor.